beckynevin/MergerMonger/README.md

 Code example of how to generate the output probability tables (.txt) are provided in classify_SDSS.py.
 Here's a snippet:

 ```
-from MergerMonger import load_LDA_from_simulation, classify, classify_from_flagged
+from MergerMonger import classify
-import numpy as np

 # After running step #1:
 LDA, p_merg, CDF = classify('../Tables/','../frames/',type_gal, run, LDA, RFR, df, 10000, verbose=True, all = False, cut_flagged = True)
-# The classify utility in MergerMonger.py loads up the predictor value table (SDSS_predictors_all.txt), standardizes all values, plugs them into the LD1 formula for a given classification, and saves an LDA table (LDA_out_all_SDSS_predictors....txt) with the LD1 and probability values.
+# The classify utility in MergerMonger.py loads up the predictor value table (SDSS_predictors_all.txt),
+# standardizes all values,
+# plugs them into the LD1 formula for a given classification,
+# and saves an LDA table (LDA_out_all_SDSS_predictors....txt) with the LD1 and probability values.

 ```

-I also include some utilities for interpreting these probability values using the CDF of the full population.
+I also include some utilities for interpreting these probability values using the CDF of the full population. compare_pmerg_to_full_population_CDF.py does this by importing the saved LDA table and constructing an CDF from all of the p_merg values.
+This code can then be used to find the p_merg value that would correspond to some point on the CDF (i.e., when 10% of the full population has a higher p_merg value).
+It can also of course be used to find the CDF value for a given p_merg value to compare a given galaxy's probability to the full SDSS population.

 ## Dependencies